 The reason I’m going to share with you the history of the human brain is because it has practical implications.
 We can live better and do better in school if we understand this history.

 This model tells us that if we want to think and act our best–if we want to live up to our human potential–then we need to first address our physical and emotional needs: air, water, food, shelter, safety, comfort, companionship, and love.
 If we don’t meet these needs, then the older parts of the brain are likely to take over.
-Understanding the brain’s layers can help us manage our emotions and our actions.

 Let’s think about some examples.
 Consider how difficult it is to do a math problem when you really, really have to go to the bathroom.
 Or consider what you would be able to focus on if you hadn’t eaten for three days: You’d probably be thinking about food and how to get some.
 Could you comprehend a Shakespearean sonnet while drowning?
 When your physical needs aren’t met, nearly all your brain power gets devoted to meeting them.